webix-hub/docs/data/desktop/disabling.md

 When can it be useful?

-- For instance, you have a [dataview](desktop/dataview.md) and a [form](desktop/form.md) and want to disable a form until an item from the dataview nearby is selected.
+- For instance, you have a [DataView](desktop/dataview.md) and a [form](desktop/form.md) and want to disable a form until an item from the
+DataView nearby is selected.

 - Or you want to temporarily disable a component until server operation is performed (e.g. data saving) in order that users can't click buttons and make selection.